 There are some drawbacks, though.
 Sellers and items must meet the following criteria:

 - Only Prime sellers are eligible (FBA or Seller Fulfilled Prime).

 - Items must have more than 20 units in stock.

 - Items must have a rating over 3.5.

 - Discounts must be 20% or higher from the average price over the last 90 days.

 On top of that, expect an increase in the cost of running a Lightning Deal in the days surrounding Prime Day.
 Still, if these conditions don’t deter you, Lightning Deals during Prime Day are a great way to earn exposure, unload inventory and improve your selling rating.
-You can submit Lightning Deals for Prime Day from April 16 to May 18, 2018.
+You can submit Lightning Deals for Prime Day in the weeks prior to the annual event.